 More information coming soon about our Fellowship program!
 Interested in receiving the latest updates on fellowship and research opportunities?
 Sign up here.

 Current Scholars, Fellows, and Research Affiliates are listed below.

 Inaugural Reuben Everett Cyber Scholar

-This position is funded through the generous support of the Everett Family Trust.
+This full-time position is funded through the generous support of the Everett Family Trust.

 The majority of her PhD work involved a system-level approach to the study of cognitive information processing with methods of in vivo electrophysiology and behavioral training in animal models.
 She joined the neurobiology department at Duke University School of Medicine as a postdoc researcher, and worked on multiple projects to elucidate neural mechanisms of motor learning in the cerebellum.

 While she worked in neuroscience laboratories, she was increasingly drawn toward ethical questions raised by the powerful new tools for altering living tissue and manipulating neural systems that have been made available by advances in biomedical and neuroscience research.
 These questions led her to the Duke MA program for Bioethics and Science Policy, where she could explore diverse aspects of the ethical and legal implications of science, with a focus on FDA regulations to promote public health and to ensure the safety and efficacy of new medical products.